Close Menu

 Do You Need a Digital Note-Taking Device?

 The short answer is no. These devices are expensive, usually costing several hundred dollars when a simple notebook and pen costs a few bucks.
-But if you like the physical act of writing over typing but need to have digital copies, they’re worth considering.
+But if you like the physical act of writing but need to have digital copies, they’re worth considering.

 Pros: